 - high quality drinking water for citizens throughout the region;

 - seven National Wildlife Refuges in the Sacramento Valley and over 50 state wildlife areas and numerous privately managed wetlands in the Valley.
 This water supports important habitat for the annual migration of waterfowl along the Pacific Flyway as well as providing winter habitat for shorebirds and other resident species;

 - fish enhancement projects to improve migratory corridors and habitat for salmonids and other fish species.

 Water resources managers in the Sacramento Valley recognize and take very seriously the tremendous responsibility to assure reliable and affordable water supplies for the region.
 Most importantly, they are committed to the economic, environmental and social well-being of the region.
-As a result, NCWA and water resources managers are aggressively working and partnering with landowners and local governments throughout the region and with various environmental organizations to assure the efficient use of water and to explore new ways to provide water and enhance habitat for the Pacific Flyway and fisheries.
+As a result, NCWA and water resources managers are aggressively working and partnering with landowners and local governments throughout the region and with various environmental organizations to assure the efficient use of water and to explore new ways to serve water for multiple benefits.